jbous005/CGS3095/Module 3; Intellectual Property/Intellectual Property.md

 Patents require companies to publicly disclose inventive properties while trade secrets remain confidential in perpetuity.

+* There is no time limit on the protection
+* no need to file an application to any entity for protection
+* Typically cannot be ruled invalid bu courts; laws vary greatly between countries.
+* the law does not prevent anyone from using the same idea through reverse engineering

 ## What is plagarism

 ### what can be done to combat it